 Ben West Building 100 James Robertson Parkway Suite 10, P.O.
-Box 196300 Nashville, TN 37219 the conditions of probation as ordered by the court.
-The Department's 22 Probation Officers, two DUI Bond-EM Officers, and seven Management/Support staff utilize current technology such as electronic monitoring, SCRAM, and ignition interlock to assist in managing our growing offender population.
+Box 196300 Nashville, TN 37219

+The General Sessions Probation Department has the responsibility of supervising approximately 6,500 offenders annually.
+Supervision responsibilities entail working with offenders to ensure compliance with the conditions of probation as ordered by the court.
+The Department's 23 Probation Officers, 1 DUI Bond-EM Officer, and 6 Management/Support staff utilize current technology such as GPS, SCRAM, and ignition interlock to assist in managing our growing offender population.